marionbarker/loopdocs/docs/index.md

 Once you've built the app, plan to learn to use it in stages.
 First run “open loop” to familiarize yourself with Loop’s operation.
 This allows you to understand why Loop is making certain recommendations and determine if you need to adjust settings for Loop.

 One thing many new users ask is why do my settings need to be different for Loop?
 The main reason is that Loop uses a realistic model of insulin activity in your body including the long tail - and updates its calculations every 5 minutes.
 You might have used a linear fall-off of insulin activity and corrected once every 2 or 3 hours.
 You might also have traded off higher basal rate to avoid worrying about snacks.
-There's a whole section on settings - just giving you a heads up.
+There is a whole section on settings - just giving you a heads up.

 When you progress to “closed-loop”, do so safely by starting with appropriate safety limits and only progress to tighter limits after several days of no lows.
 Please ask questions at this point about why Loop is making the recommendations it does.
 It should be similar to the therapy decisions you would make yourself.
 If the recommendations it makes are different than you would make, try to figure out why.
-Hint - it's probably your settings.
+Hint - it is probably your settings.

 ## How to Use These Docs